Issue 1

 What I’m really excited about in terms of my current work at CCAM are the tools, technologies, and processes associated with VR—and the intersection of these with more rarified musical things: music theory, or sound design, or composing, or on a more fundamental level, sound.

 Central to both teaching and my own work is thinking critically about the tools that we use and what decisions are made in the process of developing a tool.
-For example: in terms of coding, or the graphical interface—how do these decisions, consciously and subconsciously, or intentionally or unintentionally, influence the way I approach my craft or music-making?
+For example: In terms of coding, or the graphical interface—how do these decisions, consciously and subconsciously, or intentionally or unintentionally, influence the way I approach my craft or music-making?

 I love the program Max.
 It gives you a window into the inner workings of some of these higher-level tools or processes, and allows you to experiment with them.
 We have a VR set up here in the Department of Music that gives us access to the raw data streams associated with the X, Y, Z position and orientation, the head-mounted display, and gestural-based controllers.
 We can then do various things with the data in real time, and pipe into an existing sound synthesis program or digital audio workstation.